migueletto/PumpkinOS/README.md

 it will be installed and show up in the Launcher.
 The Linux version lacks this functionality.
 For now, you have to manually copy PRCs to the vfs/app_install directory and restart PumpkinOS.

 If you really want to, you can debug PumpkinOS with gdb on Windows, Linux and WSL.
-On Windows, edit pumpkin.bat and change the last line to (you should also add the Windows equivalent of the /usr/bin directory of your MSYS2 installation the the PATH):
+On Windows, edit pumpkin.bat and change the last line to:

-    gdb.exe --args .\pumpkin.exe -d 1 -f pumpkin.log -s libscriptlua.dll script\pumpkin_windows.lua
+    gdb.exe --args .\pumpkin.exe -d 1 -f pumpkin.log -s libscriptlua .\script\pumpkin.lua

 On Linux and WSL edit pumpkin.sh and change the last line to:

-    gdb --args ./pumpkin -d 1 -f pumpkin.log -s libscriptlua.so ./script/pumpkin_linux.lua
+    gdb --args ./pumpkin -d 1 -f pumpkin.log -s libscriptlua ./script/pumpkin.lua